victoria-mischley/PPIScreenML/README.md

 Requirements:

 - The ColabFold input folder must contain AMBER relaxed models and the corresponding .json file for each model.
+- The protein that you are wishing to check for interactions must be the last protein in the sequence.
+If it is a 2 protein model, it must be protein 2, if it is a three protein model, it must be protein 3.

 Packages Needed:
 - biopandas